avillega/advent-of-code-clojure/README.md

 # advent-of-code-clojure

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License
+Solving advent of code 2018 in clojure

-Copyright © 2018 FIXME
+Copyright © 2018

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.